-The US Foreign Tax Credit for Expats – the Ultimate Guide
+The US Foreign Tax Credit – A Complete Guide for Expats

 All Americans, including those who live abroad, are required to file US taxes, reporting their worldwide income.